cybera/GithubIntroduction/README.md

+Laura's test change

 # Processes Covered In The Git Tutorial (With Expected Outputs)

 Note: this is not an exhaustive tutorial, but should be enough to get you started.
 There is A LOT to learn with git, but for the most part, the contents of this tutorial should cover about 90% of the things you as a contributor will need to know.

 # Installing Git Locally:
 1. MacOS: `brew install git` or `https://sourceforge.net/projects/git-osx-installer/`